Encoding Opportunity for Women in Technology

 Technology is embedded in nearly every aspect of our lives—in our homes, at work, how we communicate, even in the vehicles we drive—and our reliance on technology will only deepen.
 Danforth Technology Building, constructed in 1958 as the hub for the College’s technology and design offerings, has more than outlived its usefulness.

-Berea College envisions two future-focused buildings that will harness the power of computer science, digital media and information technology, and applied engineering and design to prepare the next generation of technology thinkers, makers, and innovators.
+Berea College envisioned two future-focused buildings to harness the power of computer science, digital media and information technology, and applied engineering and design to prepare the next generation of technology thinkers, makers, and innovators.

-Your financial investment in this important project will ensure that Berea’s students are equipped to be technology leaders of tomorrow—in Appalachia and beyond.
+Financial investment of alumni and friends in this important project is ensuring that Berea’s students are equipped to be technology leaders of tomorrow—in Appalachia and beyond.

 "No great project is accomplished by one person.
 Together, as a community of donors and supporters, we can make much more progress, and we can do it more quickly.
 So we invite anyone who has a heart for Berea, for education, for disadvantaged students—who have such promise—to support bringing opportunities to this world."